You've been asked to review

-- Does the article you are being asked to review truly match your expertise?
+Make sure the article you have been asked to review truly matches your expertise

 The Editor who has approached you may not know your work intimately, and may only be aware of your work in a broader context.
-Only accept an invitation if you are competent to review the article.- Do you have time to review the paper?
+Only accept an invitation if you are competent to review the article.

 A conflict of interest will not necessarily eliminate you from reviewing an article, but full disclosure to the editor will allow them to make an informed decision.
 For example; if you work in the same department or institute as one of the authors; if you have worked on a paper previously with an author; or you have a professional or financial connection to the article.
 These should all be listed when responding to the editor’s invitation for review.